misterorion/misterorion.com/content/posts/linux-essentials.md

 There was also a question about selecting which distros use the RPM package manager.
 I didn't remember one of them (Mandriva).

-Yet another mistake I made involved the `bash±mv` command.
-The question was along the lines of, "You want to move `bash±/dirA` and all of its contents to `bash±/dirB`.
+Yet another mistake I made involved the `bash>mv` command.
+The question was along the lines of, "You want to move `bash> /dirA` and all of its contents to `bash> /dirB`.
 Which is the correct command?"
 I had the correct answer narrowed down to two options, essentially:

 ```bash
 mv /dirA /dirB